A fan is worth a thousand followers.

 Shopify’s brand is about independence, resilience, creativity, and, of course, getting down to business.
 Using that as a starting place we can begin the merch-making process.

-1. Brainstorm and validate product ideas
+1. Brainstorm product ideas

 Over the years, your brand has built a relationship with your audience that includes symbols, feelings, running jokes, and quotes that might make for good merch ideas.